 We use 3D plots and short videos to illustrate our technique, the original controversy, as well as the reason for the difficulty in locating the new resonances.
 Much improved numerical values for these resonances are also presented.

-Author(s): Hana Jaafari Physics & Astronomy Marlius Castillo Chemistry & Biochemistry Hung Doan Physics & Astronomy Rafal Fudala Interdisciplinary Zhangatay Nurekeyev Physics & Astronomy Sangram Raut Physics & Astronomy
+Author(s): Hana Jaafari Physics & Astronomy Hung Doan Physics & Astronomy Sangram Raut Physics & Astronomy

-Medical diagnostics and therapeutics is an ever-growing field seeking to improve patients’ livelihoods through means of faster, better diagnostic tools and efficient drug delivery platforms.
-Many intracellular properties such as viscosity that are difficult to measure accurately have been receiving increased attention in recent years.
-The micro-viscosities within a cell have been reported to be different for normal body cells and cancerous cell.
-This findings led to development of efforts to develop tools and methods to measure intracellular viscosities using variety of different methods.
-Herein, we show that Bodipy Trimer; a fluorescent molecular rotor can be utilized to do the aforementioned job.
+Medical therapeutics is an ever-growing field seeking to improve patients’ livelihoods through means including efficient drug delivery, which ensures that the medication reaches its maximum efficacy.
+The micro-viscosities within a cell may affect the diffusion of medication, and can be measured through molecular viscometers in order to potentially increase the quality of future therapeutic research.
 The BODIPY dye is utilized as a molecular viscometer and past spectroscopic and lifetime studies have characterized BODIPY monomers, as well as rotor and non-rotor BODIPY dimers.
 Triazine-based rotor and non-rotor BODIPY trimers were synthesized for this study, and then the dyes’ photophysical properties and behavior within cells were measured.
-The results of this study indicated that the BODIPY trimer is a fluorophore with a high molar extinction coefficient, and may be employed as a molecular viscometer within cells.
+The results of this study indicated that the BODIPY trimer is a fluorophore with a high molar extinction coefficient, and may successfully be employed as a molecular viscometer within cells.

 Author(s): Matthew Melendez Physics & Astronomy John Donor Physics & Astronomy Peter Frinchaboy Physics & Astronomy Julia O'Connell Physics & Astronomy